 The ear drum is very very delicate and more often than not if you try to remove wax with a cotton bud you will just push it further down causing untold issues down the line.

-Luckily Auris Ear Care offer ear wax removal in North London alleviating the need for you to have a go yourself.
+Luckily Auris Ear Care offer ear wax removal in London alleviating the need for you to have a go yourself.
 Some thing’s are worth trying to DIY but some, like this, are most definitely not!

 This was the issue that Bess had and what brought on the ear infections she suffered with as a small child.
 It is so important to keep your ears dry.